rainiryoshi/portfolio/README.md

 The base for this project is developed in course "Programador Full Stack JavaScript em 8 semanas" of OneBitCode.

-The intention for the checkbox on navbar is make a toogle for darkmode, this is deployed soon.
+The intention for the checkbox on navbar is make a toogle for darkmode, this toogle and jobs page is deployed soon.

 [🔗 Click here to access](https://rainiryoshi.github.io/rainir-rangel-curriculum/)